 There were interim new-build models -- MH-6E / MH-6H / AH-6F / AH-6G / EH-6E -- based on the Model 500D or Model 500E, it's not clear which, and it seems even some based on the Model 520N, the NOTAR configuration being seen as useful for being quiet.
 The NOTAR machines, however, proved underpowered for the mission, and were quickly abandoned.
 In any case, the litter of variants finally converged on the "MH-6J" and "AH-6J", both based on the Model 530F, though it seems that initially the Model 520N was used, before NOTAR was abandoned.

-The AH-6i features avionics and cockpit layout derived from the Boeing AH-64E Apache Guardian gunship.
+The AH-6i uses an airframe obtained from MDH.
+It features avionics and cockpit layout derived from the Boeing AH-64E Apache Guardian gunship.
 The AH-6i is powered by a Rolls-Royce Allison 250-C30R/3 turboshaft with full authority digital engine control (FADEC), providing 445 kW (600 SHP) -- the engine itself can generate more power, but it is limited by the dynamic system.
 The AH-6i has a six-blade main rotor, derived from that used on the MD 600N, and a two-blade tail rotor, as well as a full glass cockpit, a mission computer, and ruggedized landing gear to handle greater weights.
 It also has self-sealing fuel tanks and crash-worthy seats.

 The AAS program collapsed due to funding cuts, though it is likely to be revived in one form or another.
-With the collapse of the AAS program, Boeing switched its focus to foreign sales, with Saudi Arabia ordering a batch of 24 for the National Guard, receiving initial shipments in 2016.
-Other buyers are in the wings.
+With the collapse of the AAS program, Boeing switched its focus to foreign sales, with Saudi Arabia ordering a batch of 24 for the National Guard, receiving initial shipments in 2017.

 Boeing has also demonstrated an "AH-6U Unpiloted Little Bird", with initial autonomous flights from 2006.
 This led to a 2016 agreement with Korean Air to develop an unpiloted attack variant of the Little Bird for the South Korean Army and the international market.